Community Foundation Grants

 - The Foundation is receptive to requests that address advocacy, research and policy analysis aligned with the four focus areas.

-- The Foundation will consider the applicant’s board, including the diversity of representation, in the evaluation process.
+- The Community Foundation will consider the applicant’s board, including the diversity of representation, in the evaluation process.
 The ethnic/racial composition of the board of any organization should represent the community it serves.

-- The Foundation requires that all grants be closed out within one year of the receipt of funds, with the exception of very limited two-year awards.
+- The Community Foundation requires that all grants be closed out within one year of the receipt of funds, with the exception of very limited two-year awards.

-- At any given time organizations can only have one open competitive grant with the Foundation.
+- At any given time organizations can only have one open competitive grant with the Community Foundation.

-- The Foundation requires copies of invoices, cancelled checks or similar evidence to document the appropriate expenditure of grant funds.
-The use of grant funds for purposes not pre-approved by the Foundation or not supported through required documentation will result in a request that those grant funds be returned to the Foundation.
+- The use of grant funds for purposes not pre-approved by the Foundation or not supported through required documentation will result in a request that those grant funds be returned to the Community Foundation.
 The failure of an applicant to properly close out a grant will be a factor when considering new grants.